Operation Scylla: Night action

 As she reached the straits, Scipione detected four small vessels on its Gufo set, lying 10000 m ahead, between Reggio di Calabria and Cape Pellaro.
-At first Pellegrini thought that they were friendly Marinefährprähme (motor barges).
-At 02:13, the movement of the leading vessel convinced Pellegrino that the boats were Allied MTBs and he ordered an increase in speed from 24 kn to 30 kn.
+At first, Pellegrini thought that they were friendly Marinefährprähme (motor barges).
+At 02:13, the movement of the leading vessel convinced Pellegrini that the boats were Allied MTBs and he ordered an increase in speed from 24 kn to 30 kn.